confluentinc/cp-docker-images/docs/quickstart.rst

     docker run -d \
         --net=host \
-        --name=zookeeper \
+        --name=ZooKeeper \
-        -e ZOOKEEPER_CLIENT_PORT=32181 \
+        -e ZooKeeper_CLIENT_PORT=32181 \
-        confluentinc/cp-zookeeper:3.2.1
+        confluentinc/cp-ZooKeeper:3.2.1

-  This command instructs Docker to launch an instance of the ``confluentinc/cp-zookeeper:3.2.1`` container and name it ``zookeeper``.
-You also specify that you want to use host networking and pass in the required parameter for running ZooKeeper: ``ZOOKEEPER_CLIENT_PORT``.
+  This command instructs Docker to launch an instance of the ``confluentinc/cp-ZooKeeper:3.2.1`` container and name it ``ZooKeeper``.
+You also specify that you want to use host networking and pass in the required parameter for running ZooKeeper: ``ZooKeeper_CLIENT_PORT``.
 For a full list of the available configuration options and more details on passing environment variables into Docker containers, see the `configuration reference docs <configuration.html>`_.

   Use the following command to check the Docker logs to confirm that the container has booted up successfully and started the ZooKeeper service.

   .. sourcecode:: bash

-    docker logs zookeeper
+    docker logs ZooKeeper

   With this command, you're referencing the container name that you want to see the logs for.
 To list all containers (running or failed), you can always run ``docker ps -a``.
 This is especially useful when running in detached mode.